 - 7.1.2 Interpretation of Grades.
 Within the grading system described in section 7.1.1, "A" is superior, "B" is good, "C" is satisfactory, "D" is unsatisfactory with credit, "F" is failure.
 (F.M., February 14, 1992.) - 7.1.3 Other Grades - 7.1.3.1 Incomplete.
 The grade of incomplete ("I") is a temporary grade indicating failure to complete work in a course.
 The course work must be completed and the incomplete changed prior to the end of the next semester's final examination period; otherwise the incomplete will be changed to an "F." (F.M., May 14, 1981.) - 7.1.3.2 Satisfactory/Unsatisfactory.
 The Law School will use a grade of satisfactory or unsatisfactory for selected courses.
-(F.M., May 7,

-- 7.1.3.3 Pass/Fail.
+(F.M., May 7, 1976.)
+(See also section 7.1.5.) - 7.1.3.3 Pass/Fail.
 The pass/fail option is limited to two elective courses, and only with the permission of the professor teaching the particular course.
 These two courses may not be taken in the same semester.
+If a professor grants permission to elect the pass/fail option for a particular course, that option must be made available to all students in that course.
+To elect this option when it is available, a student must inform the Law School Registrar of this election by no later than the end of the add-drop period for the semester in which the relevant course is offered and that election is irrevocable as of the end of that add-drop period.
+The professor will not be informed that the student elected the pass/fail option and so will report letter grades for all students in the course as provided in section 7.1.5.
+The final letter grades of "A" through "D" will then be interpreted as a pass for students who elected the pass/fail option for that course.
+(F.M., March 3, 1977; F.M., May 1, 2013.)

-(F.M., March 3, 1977.) - 7.1.4 Audits.
+7.1.4 Audits.
 Law students may audit courses in the Law School without administrative permission.
 Auditors must obtain the permission of the instructor in the course being audited.
 No record of audited courses will be kept by the Law School, and audited courses will not appear on transcripts.
 (F.M., March 20, 1973.)